-Armstrong has been one of the top names in flooring for over a century, especially with resilient, or vinyl, flooring.
-While name alone does not guarantee quality, this means that its products are represented transparently and that the company is accountable should you run into problems with the flooring later on.
-Unfortunately, this also means that Armstrong will never be the cheapest plank vinyl you can buy.
+Armstrong stands out as one of the top names in flooring for over a century, especially in resilient flooring.
+While the name alone does not guarantee the quality, its products are represented transparently and fairly.
+Should you run into problems with the flooring later, the company most likely will still be in business so that you can call in the warranty.

-Vinyl plank in general is inherently thin; so, the thicker, the better.
-A thicker plank means better embossing, which leads to a more realistic look.
-Best category planks are over a third thicker than the lowest-end Good category planks.
+Of all of the qualities that define vinyl plank flooring, the thickness is one of the most important.
+Vinyl plank, in general, is inherently thin; so, the thicker, the better.
+A thicker plank means deeper embossing, and deeper usually translates to better.
+This means the plank has a more realistic look.
+Best category planks are over one-third thicker than the lowest-end Good category planks.

 |Total Thickness||Thickness Difference|